-A Delaware (DE) quitclaim deed allows you to transfer real property from one person or entity to another.
-It moves whatever interest you have in real estate to another person, even if that interest is not perfect.
+A Delaware (DE) Quitclaim Deed allows you to transfer real property from one person or entity to another.
+It moves your real estate interest to another person, even if that interest is not perfect.

 A warranty deed also transfers property from one person to another.
-However, a warranty deed transfers your interest in a different way.
+However, a warranty deed transfers your interest differently.
 When you transfer using a warranty deed, you warrant that you have a good, marketable title.
-You also promise that you will help the new owner if someone shows up who claims to have any interest in the property.

 Important Laws & Requirements

-- Additional Documents: Every deed should also be filed with a Realty Transfer Tax Return and Affidavit of Gain and Value.
+Every deed should also be filed with a Realty Transfer Tax Return and Affidavit of Gain and Value (Form 5402).

-- Recording: Delaware has just three districts to record quitclaim deeds—New Castle County, Kent County, and Sussex County.
+Delaware has three districts to record quitclaim deeds—New Castle County, Kent County, and Sussex County.

-15 pitch size for larger (15 characters and spaces per inch)
+15 pitch size or larger (15 characters and spaces per inch)

-- Tax parcel numbers (the full 25-character code) on the upper third of the first page of all documents
+Tax parcel numbers (the full 25-character code) must be shown on the upper third of the first page of all documents

-- A notation as to who prepared the material in the top third portion of the first page
+A notation as to who prepared the deed is in the top third portion of the first page

 How to Write & File a Quitclaim Deed in Delaware

-Step 1: Prepare your quitclaim deed using an official form or a form that you can download online.
+Prepare your quitclaim deed using an official form or a form you can download online.

-Step 2: Be sure that your document includes the following information:
+Be sure that your document includes the following information per Delaware Code:

-- A description of the seller (name, residence, address, and taxpayer identification number and/or principal place of business), including whether the seller is an individual, corporation, or another entity type
+- A description of the grantor (seller) and grantee (buyer) (full name and address), including whether the seller is an individual, corporation, or another entity type

-- A notation about how much is being paid for the property
+- A notation about how much is being paid (consideration) for the property, if any

 - An accurate legal description of the property

 You may need to follow specific instructions for your area.
-For example, if you are transferring property in the City of Dover, you will need to go to the City of Dover Assessors Office to get your deed stamped before it can be recorded in Kent County.
+For example, if you transfer property to the City of Dover, you must go to the City of Dover Assessor’s Office to get your deed stamped before it can be recorded in Kent County.